Get your FREE months when you start today * Terms apply

 Read more about which payroll taxes are paid by employers here.

-Keep in mind that you're also responsible for withholding employee income taxes, which are different from payroll taxes.
+You're also responsible for withholding employee income taxes, which are different from payroll taxes.

 While payroll taxes are often a shared responsibility between employers and employees, income taxes are paid entirely by the employee.
 Your role as the employer is to withhold and remit them properly.